 Can you imagine a reserved girl who nearly burst into tears just with answering a question in class is now standing in front of a whole big crowd sharing herself?
 That’s all thanks to you guys.
 My friends here have been giving me a hand to get out of my own world.
 Thank you for being my friends.
 Thank you for making me forget the shyness of being different.
 My dear friends, thank you for everything.

 Studying abroad has been always my deep dream since I was younger and I thought about Australia like the most amazing place to live this fantastic experience because of all its awesome places.

-Thanks to this school, I had the chance of study more about my deep dream: becoming a doctor.
-Indeed, during the ISF (International Science Fair) week, in the Anatomy group I could study more about the body science and I had the opportunity of dissecting some animal organs like heart, eyes and kidney.
+Thanks to this school, I had the chance to study more about my deep dream: becoming a doctor.
+Indeed, during the ISF (International Science Fair) week, in the Anatomy group, I could study more about the body science and I had the opportunity of dissecting some animal organs like heart, eyes and kidney.
 That was so exciting!

 Finally, I can just assert that this is the most beautiful school I ever attended.

 At the end of my stay, I am really sad to leave the ASMS, Adelaide and my Australian lifestyle.

 I hope that other science passionate students from all over the world could join this awesome school and develop their dreams!
 Thank you everyone for making my experience so great!